radianceteam/dex/DEXcore/Readme.md

 ```
 Configuration parameters:
-* `qtyTONgrams` - quantity TONgrams which you want to wrap.
+* `qtyTONgrams` - quantity TON grams which you want to wrap.

 You can check wTON balance using comand:
 ```